-20CS31002 - COMPUTER NETWORKS
+20CS31002-COMPUTER NETWORKS

-- 1. Develop an understanding of modern network architectures from a design and performance perspective. - 2.
-Understand the protocols of data link layer and MAC sub layer and apply different techniques of error detection and error correction. - 3.
+- 1. Develop a modern network architectures from a design and performance perspective. - 2.
+Understand the protocols of data link layer and MAC sub layer. - 3.
 Distinguish and explain different network layer protocols and routing algorithms. - 4.
 Describe the functions of TCP and UDP protocols. - 5.
 Illustrate the application layer protocols such as HTTP, FTP, SMTP, DNS and TELNET.